SEND Information Report 2023-2024

 Arrangements for assessing and reviewing children and young people’s progress towards outcomes

 Students with SEND (new to the school) are initially identified by the SENDCo during the Primary Transfer process.
-These students are monitored and data is collected on them to inform a judgment by the SENDCo about their SEND level.
-This data includes Key Stage 2 SAT data (or CAT tests in their absence, due to the COVID pandemic), EXACT assessments, and feedback from teachers and staff.
+These students are monitored and data is collected on them to inform a judgement by the SENDCo about their SEND level.
+This data includes Key Stage 2 SAT data, Cognitive Ability Tests, Reading Tests and feedback from teachers and staff.
 The SENDCo may also call on other professionals, such as Educational Psychologists or Occupational Therapists, to assist them in determining a student’s needs.
 A similar process will be employed for students in Years 8 – 11, with the data from periodic assessment being used by the SENDCo to judge SEND level as students progress through the school.

 Arrangements for supporting children and young people in moving between phases of education and in preparing for adulthood